Luke Fickell: Wisconsin

 In November 2022, Wisconsin hired Fickell as its football coach replacing Paul Chryst.
 Fickell was credited with coaching and winning his first game only several weeks after being hired, replacing interim Jim Leonhard in title for the 2022 Guaranteed Rate Bowl.
 Fickell admitted however that Leonhard was still effectively performing the head coaching duties for the game, and that his own participation was as, "maybe a little bit more of a figurehead".

 In Fickell's first full season as head coach in 2023, he led the Badgers to a 7–5 record in the regular season.
 The Badgers ultimately lost 35–31 to the LSU Tigers in the ReliaQuest Bowl for a final record of 7–6.
 Following the season, Fickell received a one year contract extension and pay raise in January 2024.

 The 2024 season was less successful.
 Off the field, Fickell's handpicked advisor Jack Del Rio resigned mid-season after crashing his vehicle onto a neighborhood residence while intoxicated, and Fickell fired offensive coordinator Phil Longo after 10 games, with no named replacement for the remainder of the season.
 Fickell received criticism for answering, "Why does it matter?" when asked who would call plays in place of Longo.
 After a 5–2 start to the season, the Badgers lost 5 consecutive games to conclude 2024; the 5–7 record guaranteed a losing season and no Wisconsin bowl game for the first time in 22 years.
 In addition, Wisconsin lost all three trophy games to Big Ten rivals (Iowa, Nebraska, and Minnesota) by large margins.
 During the offseason, Fickell received another contract extension.

+Prior to the 2025 season, Fickell made a series of staffing and scheme changes, with new offensive coordinator Jeff Grimes being signed.
+Additionally the number 42 became a motivation tool during the off-season, in reference to the Badger's losing 42–10 against Iowa the previous season.
+However, 2025 ended up being Fickell's worst as a head coach since his first year with Cincinnati.
+Faced with what was predicted to be a difficult schedule, the Badgers finished 4–8, and saw a drop in attendance of 20%.
+Fickell did manage to earn his first two wins against ranked opponents while with Wisconsin, but lost every rivalry trophy game, including an even worse defeat to Iowa when they were shutout during homecoming.